fcarlosmonteiro/dota2-project/README.md

 # dota2-project
-A search-based dota2 hero picker
+A search-based League Of Legends hero picker

 The strategy applied is a genetic algorithm to generate a set of 5 different heroes.
 Additionally, a fitness function employing features such as gank, teamfight and pusher team.